 \section{Conclusion}

 In this paper, we proposed a purely distributed branch-and-price approach to solve the Generalized Assignment Problem in a network of agents, endowed with computation and communication capabilities, that are aware of only a small part of the global optimization problem data.
 Agents cooperatively solve a relaxations of the GAP by means of a distributed column generation algorithm, targeted for this particular scenario involving binary optimization variables.
 Since the solution of this relaxation may not be feasible for the GAP, agents cooperatively generate and solve new optimization problems, considering each time additional constraints.
-Also, we provided a cloud-assisted version of the distributed algorithm, which accelerates the process of generating new problems and requires less memory and computation capabilities from the network agents.
-Finally, we considered a task assignment scenario where tasks appear dynamically during time.
-We implemented the proposed algorithms in a ROS based testbed and showed results from experiment on a team of ground and aerial vehicles executing the generalized assignment.
+Finally, we considered an assignment scenario where tasks may appear dynamically during time.
+We implemented the proposed algorithms in a ROS based testbed and showed results from experiments on a team of ground and aerial vehicles executing the generalized assignment.
 Future investigations may include the solution of dynamic instances of the GAP with tailored distributed approaches that do not need to re-optimize the entire problem when new data arrive.